kskvarci/kubernetes-the-hard-way-azure-cli-scripted/README.md

 You will of course need an [Azure Subscription](https://azure.microsoft.com/) to deploy into.
 In total you'll be spinning up 2 Availability Sets, 6 Managed Disks, 1 Load Balancer, 6 Network Interfaces, 1 Network Security Group, 7 Public IPs, 6 Virtual machines and 1 Virtual Network.

-These scripts where built and tested on Ubuntu.
+These scripts were built and tested on Ubuntu.
 Either run them from an Ubuntu machine or from the awesome [Ubuntu on Windows](https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6?rtc=1) which runs on top of the [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 .
 Before starting, make sure that you have the [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 You'll want to be sure that you're [logged in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) and that you have your [target subscription selected](https://docs.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az-account-set).